jfriedlein/Sacado_Tensors_dealII/README.md

 # Trilinos-Sacado-Testing
-Testing capabilities of Sacado in combination with e. g. tensors
+Testing capabilities of Sacado mainly in combination with tensors

 aim: compute e. g.
 Tangent